AusBoone/Melody-Generator/README.md

 1. Choose a key, BPM, time signature and chord progression.
 2. Check the **Harmony** or **Counterpoint** boxes to add extra tracks.
+3. Leave **Humanize Performance** enabled for natural timing or untick it for strict quantization.
 3. Click **Preview Melody** to hear the result without saving.
 4. Click **Generate Melody** and select where to save the MIDI file.